mrooney/metakv/README.md

 ====

-metakv was inspired by [@chino](https://github.com/chino), who first planted the idea of using social data (tweets, facebook comments) outside of its original intent, and specifically as a place to dump and retrieve raw encoded data.
-I loved the idea of a project that could store its own data as metadata on the project itself.
+metakv was inspired by [@chino](https://github.com/chino), who first planted the idea of using social data (tweets, facebook comments) outside of their original intent, and specifically as a place to dump and retrieve raw encoded data.
+I loved the idea of a project that could store its own data as metadata on the project itself, for free.
 Hence, metakv was born.

 what's next?